austinwmille/austinwmille/README.md

 - The coding parts are kept here, mostly
 - The majority of commits are for my webdev stuff
 - Check out my other work @ austinmiller.net/projects
-- Feel free to get in touch
+- Feel free to get in touch for *literally any* reason (or no reason at all!)

 <!--
 **austinwmille/austinwmille** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.